 To predict the CO luminosity on more physically motivated grounds, we need to know the molecule's abundance as well as its excitation temperature.
 The latter is set by the cloud's dust (T_d in equation 8.15).
 The metallicity may not be as important as it seems: in local galaxies, giant molecular clouds are optically thick in CO, so decreasing the CO content does not (at first) decrease the overall luminosity.
-However, if the dust opacity decreases far enough, the interstellar UV background can dissociate the CO, decreasing the CO luminosity.
-In fact, nearby low-metallicity galaxies fall well below the relation in equation (8.16), though the much more compact high-redshift galaxies may have very different characteristics.
-23
+However, note that the dust temperature in equation (8.15) does implicitly depend on the metal content, because once a cloud becomes optically thin to the stellar photons, the dust temperature decreases.
+This in turn decreases the CO luminosity.
+In fact, nearby low-metallicity galaxies fall well below the relation in equation (8.16), though the much more compact high-redshift galaxies may have very different characteristics.23

-Moreover, because $T{\rm CO}$ is so small, many individual levels can be excited and many transitions can be visible.
+Moreover, because T{CO} is so small, many individual levels can be excited and many transitions can be visible.
 In local thermodynamic equilibrium, the line ratios depend only on temperature, but at different temperatures and densities the higher levels may not be thermalized.
 Ideally, one would then like to observe a wide range of lines to fully characterize the molecular clouds.

 An alternative bright probe is the fine-structure 157.7 μ m line of [C II], which is much less sensitive to the chemistry of the molecular clouds.
 This line, which arises from a $^2P{3/2} \rightarrow ^2P{1/2}$ electronic transition, has an excitation temperature set primarily by collisions with free electrons and interactions with CMB photons, so it can be predicted much more robustly; the primary uncertainty is simply the mass of atomic carbon, or the metallicity of the gas.
-For z > 6, the [C II] line is redshifted into the submillimeter or millimeter range and may be observed with the ALMA telescope.
+For z>6, the [C II] line is redshifted into the submillimeter or millimeter range and may be observed with the ALMA telescope.

-We will return to radio line emission in §13.2.2, where we discuss its utility in comparison with that of other probes.
+We will return to radio line emission in §13.2.2, where we discust its utility in comparison with that of other probes.